YCChenVictor/blog-articles/concept/ood.md

 ### Step 6: Implement the design

 Translate the design into actual code using a programming language.
 Follow the design principles and guidelines to implement the classes, their relationships, and their behaviors.
-Please refer to [object oriented programming](/blog/software/ood/oop) and [SOLID](/blog/software/ood/solid).
+Please refer to [object oriented programming] and [SOLID].

 ### Step 7: Test and iterate

 Test the implemented system to verify its correctness, functionality, and performance.
 Iterate as necessary to fix any bugs, address design issues, and improve the overall quality of the system.

-### Examples
+## Examples

-#### Deck of Cards
+### Deck of Cards

 Question: Design the data structures for a generic deck of cards.
 Explain how you would subclass the data structures to implement blackjack.